paandahl/cpp-with-rust/README.md

 * As opposed to the original
   [cxx demo](https://github.com/dtolnay/cxx/tree/master/demo),
   `build.rs` only generates the C++ bridging code, without compiling it.
-Instead we pass it in to the CMake build by referencing it in `add_executable()`.
+Instead, we pass it in to the CMake build by referencing it in `add_executable()`.